TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 var[] temp = ...
 ```

-5. State of the art
+5. State of the art.

 ```csharp
 var temp = ...